IliaPiasta/IliaPiasta/README.md

 ## About Me

-I am a backend developer with 5 years of non-commercial experience.
+I am a backend developer with 5 years of non-commercial experience(Accept the small).
 Skilled in Django, NumPy, and data science for data processing and analysis.
 Experienced with C and C++, and the QT framework for GUI development.
 Familiar with HTML and CSS, and have working knowledge of React and Dart.